ForgeRock/chrome-integration/README.md

 # Chrome

 Chrome OS allows managed users to login to their accounts ona a device level with their 3p IdP account.
-However, after the initial login, local user accounts are mostly decoupled from 3P IdP.
-This document proposes a tight coupling between 3P IdP as identity privder and Chrome OS as a clooud-based operating system.

 ## Setting up SAML